 It is thought that there is 5-8 times as much invisible dark matter in the Universe as there is normal matter.
 There are three ways of detecting this dark matter, the first is by producing it at a collider, the second is by detecting it as it interacts with baryonic targets in experiments and the third is when we look for the particles produced when two dark matter particles collide and annihilate with each other.
 In order to understand the nature of dark matter work needs to be done to make a link between these three different approaches, work which involves astrophysics, cosmology and some particle physics.

 A period of exponential expansion in the early Universe solves many problems in cosmology including why the cosmos is so large and uniform.
-Many people think this could be due to an inflaton field which dominates the energy density in the early Universe.
+Many people think this could be due to an inflation field which dominates the energy density in the early Universe.
 Quantum fluctuations in this field end up forming the seeds of structure we see today such as galaxies.

 The main aim is to make a link between what can be observed and physics in the Early Universe, especially now we are learning more about the Higgs field and potentially physics beyond the standard model from observations at the LHC.

-Work in this area would involve cosmology, general relativity and hopefully particle physics, since the ultimate aim of the inflationary program is to understand the particle physics of the inflaton field and how it relates to the other fields we know exist, such as the particles around us today.
+Work in this area would involve cosmology, general relativity and hopefully particle physics, since the ultimate aim of the inflationary program is to understand the particle physics of the inflation field and how it relates to the other fields we know exist, such as the particles around us today.